keboola/website/_product/index.md

   subheadline: all in one container based data platform you can add to
   headline: A new approach to company wide analytics
   list:
-  - icotype: black
-    title: Serverless - built as micro-service, running on AWS
-    desc: |
-      You use only parts that suits you
-      You can turn on/off services and modules with a single click Total control of performance, efficiency and spent
   - icotype: blue
     title: No More Complex ETLs
     desc: No schema definition, connect to thousands of sources, create new connectors